openthread/pyspinel/SNIFFER.md

 you may need to reinstall the scapy pip dependency listed above

 you can read more about this issue here: http://stackoverflow.com/questions/26229057/scapy-installation-fails-on-osx-with-dnet-import-error

+Q2: high packet loss rate when sniffing heavy traffic

+A2: use higher uart baud rate in Sniffer firmware(NCP), and use '-b <baudrate>' option to set the same baud rate on host side.

+to avoid packet loss, the baud rate should be higher than 250kbps, which is the maximum bitrate of the 802.15.4 2.4GHz PHY